kurianbenoy/kurianbenoy-website/_posts/2019-07-30-Malayalam_computing.md

 ഹെല്ലൊ വേൾഡ്
 ```

-You can even program with just `Malayalam`.
-See the function implementation as shown here:
+You can even program just with `Malayalam`. *Did you folks know Python3 was revamped from Python2 for unicode support?*  See the function implementation as shown here:

 ```